RodrigoRiquelme/doggies-api/README.md

 ./gradlew bootRun
 ```

-- Browse to `http://localhost:8080/doggies/breed/hound`, notice that the las part of URL is variable, for more information about available doggies check the Dog CEO API `https://dog.ceo/api/breeds/list/all`
+Browse to `http://localhost:8080/doggies/breed/hound`, notice that the `hound` in this URL is variable, for more information about available doggies check the Dog CEO API `https://dog.ceo/api/breeds/list/all`